AviatrixSystems/Docs/HowTos/sfc_faq.rst

  1. Transferring files between on-prem and S3 by leveraging Direct Connect without using VGW public VIF.
  #.
 The ability for you to have control over the data transfer in and out of any AWS S3 bucket.
+ #.
+The ability to deploy multiple Aviatrix gateways to load balancing the data traffic.
+ #.
+Support multiple users, multiple AWS accounts and S3 buckets.

 How does SFT work?